WhyWeCraft creates immersive experiences for consumers, artisans and designers that take them closer to our cultural heritage of making.

 Monica Boța-Moisin and Raphael Schreiber, co-founders

-WhyWeCraft are finalists in 2020’s European Social Innovation Competition, which is organised by the European Commission, with the support of a consortium of organisations.
+WhyWeCraft is one of the winners of the 2020’s European Social Innovation Competition, which is organised by the European Commission, with the support of a consortium of organisations.
 The consortium is led by Nesta Challenges and includes Kennisland, Ashoka Spain, the European Network of Living Labs, and Scholz & Friends.
 ‘Reimagine Fashion: Changing behaviours for sustainable fashion’ calls on applicants to find new, creative ways to reduce the overall environmental footprint and improve the societal impact of the fashion market, so that we can bring the joy back into fashion, without the harm.

 We want the Atlas of the Future media platform and our event to be available to everybody, everywhere for free – always.
 Fancy helping us spread stories of hope and optimism to create a better tomorrow?
 For those able, we'd be grateful for any donation.